justintaddei/illusory/README.md

 ### deltaHandlers

-An object where the keys are css properties and the values are either false (disabled) or a function that returns a new value for the repective property.
+An object where the keys are css properties and the values are either false (disabled) or a function that returns a new value for the respective property.

 For example, the following snippet disables the handlers for transform and border-top-left-radius and creates a new handler for background-color that always returns "red".